cea-hpc/phobos/doc/design/database.md

 | get               | get access (true if authorized)       |
 | delete            | delete access (true if authorized)    |

-TODO: the lock and lock_ts fields will be removed from this table, with the incoming feature of the generic lock.

 # Database management
 This section describes the tables related to database management.